Frequent questions regarding internships abroad

 As close as possible!

 Internship Makers does everything possible to keep your commute time to a minimum, offering you accommodation close to your workplace.
-The average commute time in big cities such as Dublin, London or Paris for instance is about an hour, but at Internship Makers, we try to keep it below 45 minutes !Flat sharing: how many people will I live with ?
+The average commute time in big cities such as Dublin, London or Paris for instance is about an hour, but at Internship Makers, we try to keep it the shortest as possible!

 Usually 2 or 3.

 Internship Makers’ flats are generally 3 bedroom-apartments but there can be 2 bedroom-apartments or 4 bedroom-apartments too.
-Your flat mates will be between 20 and 30 years old, so do not hesitate to talk to them, it will be a good opportunity for you to make new friends and improve your language skills !Will I have to share my bedroom ?
+Your flat mates will be between 20 and 30 years old, so do not hesitate to talk to them, it will be a good opportunity for you to make new friends and improve your language skills!

 We can find another housing solution for you, in certain cases.